-Yesterday, Oprah posted a short interview on twitter, (see my feed to the right.)
+Yesterday, Oprah posted a short interview on twitter.
 She and this “happiness expert” were discussing how 2 simple steps can drastically affect how you feel about life.
 One of the steps was to establish a short and manageable exercise routine..not just for the obvious health benefits and immediate good feeling produced by endorphins, but more importantly, to

 “train your brain to believe that your actions matter.”

 I could not have said it better myself.

 For the past (almost) month I have consistently done three simple things; taken all my vitamins every day, drank 68oz of water every day and gone to the gym three times a week to exercise my “ticker.”
 Thinking back, I have no idea why I picked those three specific things, but they are three habits that I have never been able to stick with in the past.

 Oprah’s happiness expert is absolutely right when he says that “training your brain to believe that your actions matter” can lead to personal well being; it REALLY does!
 The sense of personal empowerment that I have felt as a result of sticking with my three tiny goals for a month has far exceeded whatever physical benefits I could possibly have hoped to attain.

 There may be other experts who would look at me and say “well, you feel great because you are taking a multi-vitamin..” but I would have to disagree.
 I believe that the real source of this feel-good energy is the realization that I am capable, I can do this- my actions are having an impact on my life!
 And frankly, if I can do these small things, I can do other things as well!

 The friendly guy who runs the front desk at our local YMCA complimented me last week when I came three days in a row.
 I told him “you know, it almost doesn’t matter what I do after I arrive..
 I may not see physical evidence of these work-outs for a while, BUT it’s the getting here part.. that action is changing me- and I see the evidence of that change every day.”